You can relieve your lower back pain with yoga poses and other exercises, including the knee-to-chest stretch and Cat-Cow.

 7. Repeat the Cat-Cow 15–20 times.

 You can also perform this move in a chair with your feet flat on the floor and your hands on your knees.
-This modification is a perfect way to sneak in a few stretches at work.
+This modification can help you sneak in a few stretches at work.

 1. Sit on the floor with one leg straight out in front of you.